Skip to content

 Install and Run

-Open the local Vite/Workers dev URL printed by bun run dev.
+Open the local Vite/Workers dev URL printed by pnpm run dev.

 Local Environment Notes